 Like minoxidil, Propecia has been licensed by the MHRA and approved buy the FDA to treat hair loss.
 Propecia works by blocking DHT, the androgen hormone that causes follicular miniaturisation atop the scalp whereby thinner, weaker hairs are produced.

 If left untreated, both sustained pressure on the follicle and genetic hair loss can lead to baldness that is medically untreatable, so it’s important to begin a hair loss treatment plan sooner rather than later.
 The two proven medications, along with various treatment boosters to give hair a helping hand, can provide you with the most effective means of dealing with hair loss for your individual case.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 We offer clinically proven treatments for hair loss, as part of comprehensive treatment programmes offered by our hair loss specialists.
 Our in-house pharmacies produce high-strength medications for hair loss that contain medically proven ingredients and are available at no other clinic worldwide.
 Treatment programmes are available by visiting the centres or for home-use, anywhere in the UK or the rest of the world.
 View our hair loss success stories, which are the largest collection of such success stories in the world and demonstrate the levels of hair regrowth that so many of Belgravia’s patients achieve.
 You can also phone 0800 077 6666 for our hair loss helpline or to arrange a free consultation.

-This entry was posted on Saturday, June 29th, 2013 at 2:00 pm and is filed under Hair Loss, Male Hair Loss.
+This entry was filed under Hair Loss, Male Hair Loss.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.